voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 - Prioritizing specific participants' video streams that need to be transmitted to the local participant
 - Changing the [video forwarding strategy](doc:rn-client-sdk-enums-videoforwardingstrategy) that defines how the SDK should select conference participants whose videos will be received by the local participant

-This method is available only in SDK 3.6 and later.
+This method is available only in SDK 3.6 and later and is not available for [mixed](doc:rn-client-sdk-enums-listentype#mixed) listeners.

 #### Parameters